AgungDanuWijaya/jDFT/README.md

 -   num\_atom : Number of types of atoms in the unit cell

--   nat : number of atoms in the unit cell
+-   nat : Number of atoms in the unit cell

 -   mix : Mixing factor for self-consistency